gitHST/ip/docs/README.md

 ![Screenshot showing the opening screen of Duchess](screenshot.png)

+### A note on running
+Duchess can run on any terminal, however Windows Terminal or any other terminal that supports ANSI escape codes is recommended for the best experience.

 ## Creating a List
 The list command lets you create multiple lists\
 `list {name}`\